-Princess Pancakes – The best breakfast for the little princesses in your life!
-Sot and fluffy pink pancakes topped with cream cheese icing.
+These Princess Pancakes are the best breakfast for the little princesses in your life!
+Soft and fluffy pink pancakes topped with cream cheese icing.

-And my two girls?
-They are following in mama’s footsteps, that’s for sure.
-Natalie is not even two yet and she wants to wear dresses every day just like her big sister does.
-There’s a lot of dressing up going on in my house too.
-A whole closet full of dresses.
+Now, my two girls are following in my footsteps.
+Natalie is not even two yet, but she wants to wear dresses every day just like her big sister.
+Consequently, there is a lot of dressing up going on in my house.
+We have a whole closet full of dresses!

 And what better breakfast to serve two little princesses other than princess pink pancakes loaded with sprinkles?!